Skip to main content

 How does aluminum extrusion work?

-The following ten steps briefly explain how aluminum is extruded from the moment we design the die until extrusions are moved to the saw table.
+The following ten steps briefly explain how is extruded aluminum made from the moment we design the die until extrusions are moved to the saw table.

 #1 Designing and manufacturing the die